08/28/2013: From Mom to Mom: New Mass General Fundraising Initiative Links Boston Moms with Moms in Uganda

 Use the search box in the upper right corner of the page to find related content.

-Take a virtual tour of the Labor & Delivery Unit and the Postpartum Unit in the Department of Obstetrics and Gynecology at Massachusetts General Hospital.
+Take a virtual tour of the Labor & Delivery Unit and the Postpartum Unit in the Department of Obstetrics & Gynecology at Massachusetts General Hospital.
 This tour is designed to help you prepare for the birth of your child and provide you with information about our units to help you plan your hospital stay at Mass General.

 The Obstetrics Program at Massachusetts General Hospital provides state-of-the-art, individualized care for women before, during and after childbirth.
 Our physicians, nurse-midwives, nurses and other medical professionals work in partnership with each woman to design a care plan tailored to her particular needs and preferences.